 “The sports paintings stem from not just an enjoyment of the activity but its impact on the development of my youth.
 Beyond the physical element of athletic sports lies the companionship, sibling-like camaraderie, and an intense competitive nature - all of which seem inherent in both sports and family.” — Adrian Kay Wong

 Adrian Kay Wong (b.
-1991) paints encapsulated moments that focus on the intimate, familiar, and human connections.
-Wong explores the interactions between negative space and figure, segmenting his surfaces with shapes that are collectively representational and function independently as abstract forms.
+1991) presents encapsulated moments that display a focused lens on the intimate, familiar, and human connection.
+Wong explores the interactions between negative space and figure, segmenting his surfaces with shapes that are collectively representational, but independently function as abstract forms.
 By exacting an extreme flatness that forces ground and figure on more equal planes, Wong also levels the attention between primary subject and contextual elements.
-The paintings are distinctively personal, portraying narratives that are often sourced from his own adolescence.
+The paintings are distinctively personal through the portrayal of narratives that are often sourced from his own adolescence.
 By investigating these sentimentalities with a deliberate and measured simplicity, Wong attempts to glorify the ordinary and reimagine the everyday.
 Wong was raised in the east San Francisco Bay area and now lives and works in Los Angeles, CA. after receiving his BFA from the School of the Art Institute of Chicago in 2013.

 Connect with an Uprise Art Advisor who will help you find the perfect artwork for your space, style, and budget, free of charge.